Huulamnguyen/nextjs-page-pre-rendering-data-fetching/README.md

 ### Description:

 - `getStaticProps()`: pre-fetch data for component to pre-render.
   - Inside `getStaticProps` function, you can execute NodeJS code
   - `revalidate`: NextJS will regenerate the page again and again, even after the page was built and deployed.
+- `getStaticPaths()`